Boiler Beach Traffic Study

 The study aims to develop a preferred plan to address the needs of the Study Area and accommodate all modes of transportation (motorists, pedestrians, cyclists, and emergency vehicles).

-The study will evaluate:
+The study evaluates:

 • traffic volumes and circulation options (existing two-way roadway, one-way northbound, one-way southbound),